rorosaurus/tf2-binds/README.md

 1. A line to bind G to a different action in the config file for that class
 2. A line to restore the 'default' configuration from `autoexec.cfg` before applying class-specific binds

 Option 1 will explicitly rebind G to the desired action.
 You may want this if G will perform a unique action for each class.
-However, it is not recommended that you explicitly rebind G to its original action if you just want to restore it to the 'default' value from `autoexec.cfg`.
+However, it is not recommended that you explicitly rebind G if you just want to restore it to the 'default' value from `autoexec.cfg`.
 There is an easier way.

 Option 2 requires the addition of only one line to the top of each class config file (example given for scout):